 Harriet Freiberger has been a member of the Steamboat Springs Writers Group since 1982.
 She is a professional writer whose articles have been published both regionally and nationally.
-Since the first anniversary of September 11, she has written about the veterans of America’s wars ( published in Steamboat Today and the Denver Post ).
-Raised in the South, she now is nourished by three decades of living on the western slope of Colorado’s Rocky Mountains.
-Intrigued by the second hero in her life, she followed the footprints of New Mexican pioneer Lucien Maxwell who also crossed the Mississippi River and headed west.
-LUCIEN MAXWELL: VILLAIN OR VISIONARY, was first published (Santa Fe, NM) in 1999.
-The new and updated edition from Eagle Trail Press is now available through local bookstores, Amazon, and Philmont Museum in Cimarron, New Mexico.
-To read more about the man who, with his wife, owned two million acres of land in northeastern New Mexico, see www.lucienmaxwell.com
+Since the first anniversary of September 11, she has written about the veterans of America’s wars for publication in Steamboat Today and the Denver Post.
+Raised in the South, she now is nourished by four decades of living on the western slope of Colorado’s Rocky Mountains.
+The results of her journey can be found in three efforts to capture in print her admiration of the ideal and hope that is the United States of America.

-THEN AND NOW – A HISTORY OF STEAMBOAT SPRINGS, COLORADO presents a series of images that immerse the reader in currents of twentieth century history.
-Ken Proper’s architectural photographs delineate the physical essence of a small western town’s birth and development.
-Harriet Freiberger’s words complete a larger picture, connecting people and events in Steamboat Springs with America’s progress toward maturity.
+This book presents a series of images that immerse the reader in currents of twentieth century history.
+Photographs delineate the physical essence of a small western town’s birth and development while connecting people and events in Steamboat Springs with America’s progress toward maturity.
 People who traveled west expressed the optimism and hope that life could be good in a new place, and they were willing to build that place.
 Some of what they constructed remains, not only in the buildings that line Lincoln Avenue, but also in what those buildings represented as connections between generations.

 The architectural layering of a town’s 134-year development recapitulates that of our country, both reaching toward the next horizon.
 Seen through a continuum, photos and words offer a guide to the past as well as a key to the future.
 As each layer of buildings was added, individuals met new challenges in new ways.
 In Colorado’s northwest corner, two citadels define outer limits of an old main street.
 At one end, historic hot springs bubble from beneath the earth, heating waters where tourists and residents seek physical healthiness.
 Thirteen blocks away, at the other end of Lincoln Avenue, a newly erected Bud Werner Memorial Library contains the tools for a balancing mental strength.
 Ken and Harriet hope this project will fortify the citadels, bringing smiles to the faces of those who walk thirteen blocks from the past into the future.